 5. Consider Using Used Furniture And Techniques

 Canadians are very humane and caring people.
 Everyone is constantly donating or giving something away.
 Many people leave the right equipment and furniture – or sell it at very reasonable prices.
 These are sometimes even unused things, and that can be very useful to you.
 Don’t think of it as something below your dignity – because people in Toronto don’t look at it that way.
 The population is willing to help and that is why these things are donated.
-It is possible to save a lot of budgets because you can get quality furniture, but also technical devices that are in excellent condition and otherwise would cost you a lot.
+It is possible to save a lot of budget because you can get quality furniture, but also technical devices that are in excellent condition and otherwise would cost you a lot.